eclipse-ecal/ecal/doc/rst/getting_started/monitor.rst

 3. **System information**

    Here you can see some useful information about your system and your eCAL configuration.
-   You can also find the "cloud-configuration" setting we talked about in the :ref:`getting_started_cloud` section!
+   You can also find the "network-configuration" setting we talked about in the :ref:`getting_started_network` section!

 .. hint::